By Roy Burner - Minister of the Gospel

-A Bible dictionary indicated that the natural response to adversity to to attempt to flee from it.
-God uses trouble to mature His people.
-Often that testing makes one bitter instead of better, with no spiritual growth.
+A Bible dictionary indicated that the natural response to adversity is to attempt to flee from it.
+Often adversity makes one bitter instead of better in their association with such.
 It is not merely one's presence in such trials but one's victory over them that brings spiritual growth and maturity.

-Patience during adversity is good-natured tolerance; a rare quality in the day of venomous hate filled speech attempting to demote the character of another.
+Patience during adversity is good-natured tolerance; a rare quality in the day of venomous hate filled speech with an attempt to demote the character of another.
 Patience is the power of suffering with fortitude; as one is strengthened by the Lord.
 A French proverb reveals that patience is bitter but its fruit is sweet.

-Sometimes it is difficult to have patience during adversity; of holding one's tongue, with one's instinct being to leash out as that of one's opponent; but again the admonishment in Scripture: For one to be swift to hear, slow to speak, slow to wrath: for the wrath of man does not produce the righteousness of God (James 1:19-20).
+Sometimes it is difficult to have patience during adversity; of holding one's tongue, with one's instinct being to leash out but again the admonishment in Scripture: For one to be swift to hear, slow to speak, slow to wrath: for the wrath of man does not produce the righteousness of God (James 1:19-20).

 The believer needs to remember when God reached down in His love and mercy to bring one out of their sinful condition (1 Corinthians 6:11).
 Then one will not be so hasty to leash out at another who is perceived an adversary.
 Patience during adversary is a valuable tool when such is in remembrance.